How to Understand MT5 Backtesting Reports? (A Must-Learn for Beginners)

 How to Read It:

-• A curve with large fluctuations and sharp ups and downs, even if ultimately profitable, may indicate higher risk and a rollercoaster-like emotional experience.
+- A highly volatile curve with sharp ups and downs, even if ultimately profitable, may indicate higher risk and a rollercoaster-like emotional experience.
 Pay attention to the depth of the drawdowns, which relates to max drawdown.

 Deep Dive: More Useful Charts